 - To generate, or synthesize and disseminate new knowledge in a particular field

 - To benefit student intellectual and professional growth

 - To provide funding for

-- o The researcher
+- $\circ$ The researcher

 - o The university

-- o The college
+- The college

-- o The department/program
+- The department/program

 - To raise the standing of

 - o The researcher

-- o The university
+- The university

-- o The college
+- The college

 - The department/program

 - To keep current in a particular field

-Faculty members are encouraged to collaborate with colleagues at UDM and to include students in research projects, where appropriate.
-UDM faculty members may consider collaborating with colleagues at other institutions or in industry.
+Faculty members are encouraged to collaborate with colleagues at Detroit Mercy and to include students in research projects, where appropriate.
+Detroit Mercy faculty members may consider collaborating with colleagues at other institutions or in industry.